-We provide specialist advise and training on the Air Track Management (ATM) Fire-fighting System, flashovers and backdrafts, fire investigation, fire risk assessments, fire safety advice, fire warden/marshal training, fire sweeper training and fire extinguisher training.
+We provide specialist advise and training on the Air Track Management (ATM) Fire-fighting System, flashovers and backdrafts, fire investigation, fire risk assessments, fire safety advice, fire warden/marshal training, fire sweeper training, fire extinguisher training and fire evacuation training.

 Please find below some extracts from the testimonials received from readers of the book ‘Smoke Burns’